gshideler/mangroveStructure/README.md

 This function allows you to calculate the Holdridge Complexity Index (Holdridge 1967) and Mean Stand Diameter (Cintrón and Schaeffer Novelli 1984) using fixed-area sampling (plot).
 Height is required for the Holdridge Complexity Index.

 #### iv.plot() ####
-This function allows you to create a radar plot using data object created from either pcqm.method() or plot.method() using the fmsb package.
+This function allows you to create a importance value plot using a data object created from either pcqm.method() or plot.method(), based on radarchart() from the 'fmsb' package.

 ----